KaileeMadden/Deloitte-2021-Blockchain-Hackathon/README.md

-﻿# MAJAK Ethos - Secure Image Verification Blockchain Application
+﻿# Secure Image Verification Blockchain Application

 This project is an application that ensure images have not been tampered with by hosting the images in a decentralized file system called IPFS and keeping the images hashes secure in an Ethereum blockchain.